MedAbi-17/python_course/README.md

 # python_course
-This is python course from ezero web school
+This is python course from ezero web school created by mohamed abi